 Similarly, Banco Sabadell have also agreed to sell 80% of its property platform Solvia to a subsidiary of Intrum Group, one of the world’s leading debt collection companies.

 What does this mean for your Spanish mortgage?

 When a company buys up bad debts, they want to recover the money as quickly as possible.
 This could mean legal action as they typically take an aggressive approach towards recouping debt.
 They can also chase the debt back in the UK.
 However, this is actually good news for you as it means they are likely to settle the debt for a much lower amount.
-If you have a Spanish mortgage are notified that your loan will be sold, now is the time to act.
+If you are notified that your Spanish mortgage will be sold, now is the time to act.

 What can you do?